-- Complete the 2017 Bond project multimodal and placemaking improvements from Mulberry Avenue through and including the intersection of Broadway and Hildebrand. - Reduce flood risk at reduced cost, by incorporating drainage improvements into the multimodal and placemaking Bond project, between Carnahan Street and the Catalpa Pershing Channel. - Implement higher quality transit service connecting Downtown with Broadway Cultural Corridor destinations, University of the Incarnate Word, and northeast side Regional Centers, if recommended by VIA. - Amend the unified development code and rezone selected areas following the recommendations of the Midtown Brackenridge TIRZ Plan Chapter 3 "Character Areas" and Chapter 4.
+Complete the 2017 Bond project multimodal and placemaking improvements from Mulberry Avenue through and including the intersection of Broadway and Hildebrand.

+- Reduce flood risk at reduced cost, by incorporating drainage improvements into the multimodal and placemaking Bond project, between Carnahan Street and the Catalpa Pershing Channel. - Implement higher quality transit service connecting Downtown with Broadway Cultural Corridor destinations, University of the Incarnate Word, and northeast side Regional Centers, if recommended by VIA. - Amend the unified development code and rezone selected areas following the recommendations of the Midtown Brackenridge TIRZ Plan Chapter 3 "Character Areas" and Chapter 4.
 B. "Organizing for Infill with Regulatory Changes.
-Completing this task will require a thorough process focused on the Broadway Cultural Corridor that convenes stakeholders and community representatives with private sector design professionals and experts from the multiple city departments that implement existing regulations. - Consistent with the Midtown future land use plan, zoning code and map changes in the vicinity of VIA's planned Rapid Transit Corridors station areas should follow guidance provided by the: - SA Corridors Plan - VIA Strategic Plan for Transit Station Areas in the Greater San Antonio Region - VIA Guide to Transit Supportive Land Use - Implement the Brackenridge Park Master Plan (2017) recommendations related to park access, perimeter development, Avenue B, and the Catalpa Pershing Channel. - Complete and implement an art master plan for Broadway Cultural Corridor. - Shared parking investments by public/private/institutional partnerships may be required to sustain the growing number of visitors to area destinations and to elicit pedestrian oriented development where surface parking would otherwise be built.
+Completing this task will require a thorough process focused on the Broadway Cultural Corridor that convenes stakeholders and community representatives with private sector design professionals and experts from the multiple city departments that implement existing regulations.
+As described in the Midtown Brackenridge Tax Increment Reinvestment Zone (TIRZ) Plan Chapter 3 "Character Areas" and Chapter 4.
+B. "Organizing for Infill with Regulatory Changes, this process would change how the River Improvement Overlay (RIO) districts and neighborhood conservation districts regulate development adjacent to Broadway Street. - Consistent with the Midtown future land use plan, zoning code and map changes in the vicinity of VIA's planned Rapid Transit Corridors station areas should follow guidance provided by the: - SA Corridors Strategic Framework Plan - VIA Strategic Plan for Transit Station Areas in the Greater San Antonio Region - VIA Guide to Transit Supportive Land Use - Implement the Brackenridge Park Master Plan (2017) recommendations related to park access, perimeter development, Avenue B, and the Catalpa Pershing Channel. - Complete and implement an art master plan for Broadway Cultural Corridor. - Shared parking investments by public/private/institutional partnerships may be required to sustain the growing number of visitors to area destinations and to elicit pedestrian oriented development where surface parking would otherwise be built.
 This may involve a combination of unified development code changes and the formation of an improvement district to pool resources for shared parking or to reimburse a shared parking provider.